csezenoglu/RTD-Loop-Antennas/applications/underwater-loop-antenna.rst

         :name: attenuation-of-underwater

         : Computed attenuation of underwater radio field per foot of submergence.

+In 1955, Fratianni investigated three experimental iron-cored omnidirectional loop antennas in regards to VLF signal reception.
+The aim of the investigation was to achive greater receiving efficiency with no increase in physical size, and weight, as compared to the Model AT-317 antenna which was employed on submarines at that time.
+They also noted that the interference effects of undesired radio signals were not changed by the presence of the Faraday shield.
+The experimental antennas were superior in pickup efficiency than the Model AT-317 antenna because of the greater winding areas and core lengths :cite:`fratianni:1955vlf`.

 In 2011, Waheed-uz-Zaman and Yousufzai presented a study about a VLF transmitting antennas for submerged submarines :cite:`waheed:2011design`.